sjoerd20/mProgProject/PROCESS.md

 ### Decisions

 # day 9
-Working on Youtube Search
+Working on Youtube Search.
+Problems with making connection with te API.

+# day 10
+Working on YoutubeSearch.

 # day 11
-Working on Youtube Search
+Working on Youtube Search.
+Problems with making connection, the youtube.build kept returning null without sending a detailed error message.

 ### Decisions
 - Videos currently in the playlist are now displayed in a horizontal recyclerview instead of a listview